 a rare and magnificent Sougland Triomphe French stove sitting in the corner of our workshop awaitng it's bronze fittings... and the finished stove ~ yes it sold

 If you wish to see how we trade check out our eBay feedbackhere

 Does this inspire you to buy an antique stove?

 Here is an extract from an email sent to us by a European customer... " Now I finally got my job done,and there s a light in the stove.
 I got the stove home in a perfect condition...
 I placed it in our bedroom there, at the second floor, and I can tell you that the room become my favorite in the house,because of the stove.
 It`s absolutely beautiful and it gives a special atmosphere... watching the fire in the dark, for the first time I didn`t feel cold in the room.
 We got the first snow here,and the winter is right behind the corner...

-nearing completion in our workshop, full overhaul and new nickel plate for the trim.
+In our workshop for a full overhaul and new nickel plate for the trim.

 If you are a practical person we have many stoves available for you to fix yourself.
 Work required will range from servicing to major repairs and anything in between.